 Yes.
 It is essential that you are working in practice and involved in a comprehensive variety of tasks in order to gain the necessary practical experience.
 You need a supervisor and the support of your employer.

 Yes.
 You will need to have regular access to a computer and the internet as study material will be provided on a virtual learning platform.

 You will need to have five GCSEs of grade C or above in English, Mathematics, Science and two other subjects.
-If you have 5 or more years optical experience, GCSE Science is not required.
+If you have 5 or more years optical experience, the only requirement is for English and Mathematics.